1. Topical fit

 Green OA means that an author archives and shares a permitted version of the articles in an OA archive or repository.
 For more information on this, see the section Pre- and post-prints below.

 SHERPA RoMEO is an online source that aggregates and analyses publisher Open Access policies worldwide and provides summaries of self-archiving permissions and conditions of rights given to authors on a journal-by-journal basis.

 On the website, you can search on journal or publisher level what conditions and restrictions are for submitting selected versions of your article – submitted version (preprint), accepted version (post-print), or published version (version of record) – to a repository.

 The submitted version (or preprint) is the version of the paper before peer-review.
-The accepted version (or post-prints) is the version after peer-review, with revisions having been made.
+The accepted version (or post-print) is the version after peer-review, with revisions having been made.
 This means that in terms of content, the accepted version is equal to the published article.
-However, in terms of appearance, this might not be the same as the published article, as publishers often reserve their own arrangement of type-setting and formatting for themselves.
+However, in terms of appearance, this might not be the same as the published article.
 The version of record (VoR) is the published article.

 Typically, this means that the author cannot use the publisher-generated .pdf file (VoR) but must make their own .pdf version for submission to a repository.
-Yet, some publishers insist that authors use the publisher-generated .pdf – seemingly because the publishers want their material to be seen as a professionally produced .pdf that fits with their own house-style.
+Yet, some publishers insist that authors use the publisher-generated .pdf.

-Topical fit, review quality, target audience & other factors are more important to get your article published… and cited.
+Topical fit, review quality, target audience & other factors are more important to get your article published.